jjg/RESTduino/README.md

 {"a1":"432"}

-(I'm not sure if the analog reads are working correctly yet, my test equiptment is incomplete at the moment)
+(I'm not sure if the analog reads are working correctly yet, my test equipment is incomplete at the moment)